TrellisCommerce/shopify-tailwind-starter-base/README.md

 - Formats JS & CSS whenever a git commit is made
 - Setup your own VSCode to apply Prettier formatting when a file is saved (optional)

+## Other Noted Modifications

+- Set the default page width to 1440px and tweaked the desktop page width range to be 1200px to 1600px with a step adjustment of 10px (standard desktop width used at Trellis and allows for more finetuning)

 ## Steps to Start Using this Starter Theme

 1. Fork this repository, navigate to the directory, run `npm install`.